doozMen/wispr-flow-reader/README.md

 ## Privacy Note

 This tool reads your local Wispr Flow database in read-only mode.
 It does not modify any data or connect to any external services.

+## Contributing

+Contributions are welcome!
+Please feel free to submit issues or pull requests.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Disclaimer

+This tool is not affiliated with, endorsed by, or sponsored by Wispr or the Wispr Flow application.
+It is an independent open-source project for personal use.